 - Intellectual, Conceptual, Integrative and Quantitative Abilities: Students must be able to measure, calculate, reason, analyze, and interpret data.
 They must be able to synthesize and apply complex information.
 Students must possess the ability to integrate and process information promptly and accurately and to engage in problem solving.

-Students must be able to meet the State Board of Pharmacy Licensing requirements to obtain a valid Louisiana Intern License, which is required to participate in the Professional Experience Program.
-Inability to obtain a Louisiana Intern License may prevent a student from continuing in the program and completing the requirements for graduation.
+Students must be able to meet the State Board of Pharmacy Licensing requirements to obtain a valid Louisiana Intern License, which is required to participate in the Colleges’ Professional Experience Program.
+A criminal background check (CBC) is a required component of the licensing process.
+Therefore, all students who receive a provisional acceptance from the College of Pharmacy will be required to complete a CBC prior to enrollment.
+The Louisiana Board of Pharmacy will use the information obtained from the CBC to determine if a student will be granted an intern license.
+Inability to obtain and maintain a Louisiana Intern License will prevent a student from being admitted and/or continuing in the Doctor of Pharmacy program.

 Xavier University of Louisiana is committed to providing for the needs of enrolled or admitted students who have disabilities under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 (ADA).
 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 prohibit discrimination against individuals with disabilities.
 According to these laws, no otherwise qualified individual with a disability shall, solely by reason of his/her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity of a public entity.